OWASP/www-project-developer-guide/draft/05-security-requirements/01-security-requirements.md

 #### Overview

-Security requirements are part of every secure development process and form the foundation for the application's security posture.
+Security requirements are part of every secure development process and form the foundation for the application's security posture - they will certainly help with the prevention of many types of vulnerabilities.
-Ideally security requirements are built in at the beginning of development, they certainly help with the prevention of many types of vulnerabilities, but there is no wrong time to consider these security requirements and add new ones as necessary.
+Ideally security requirements are built in at the beginning of development, but there is no wrong time to consider these security requirements and add new ones as necessary.

 Requirements can come from many sources and in general there are three main sources: